Dhiggins94/Tech-paradise/README.md

 ## Project Description

 The user will be able to select from a category of items such as computers, keyboards, mouses, etc. and be able to put them in a shopping cart.
+Users should be able to leave reviews about their products of choice

 ## Wireframes